 The features $X_{\text{other}}$, on which we withhold judgement, can then be used by the model in a way restricted by the conditional independence.
 In the spirit of Section~\ref{sec:contingencies}, however, the choice of features for (non)responsibilization should be the outcome of a reflexive process of inquiry.

-Identifying responsibilization with calibration and non-responsibilization with independence is not the only possibility.
-In the fair machine learning literature, other proposals relating to responsibilization have been put forward; here, the lessons from insurance can be applied.
-For instance, within an equality of opportunity framework, \cite{heidari2019moral} suggest splitting the whole set of features into a set of ``accountability'' features and ``irrelevant'' features.
+Beyond calibration and independence, other proposals have been put forward in the machine learning literature, which may also be linked to (non)responsibilization; hence the lessons from insurance can be applied, too.
+For instance, within an equality of opportunity framework, \citet{heidari2019moral} suggest splitting the whole set of features into a set of ``accountability'' features and ``irrelevant'' features.
 From our perspective, this maps onto responsibilization and non-responsibilization.
-As another prominent example, in a causal fairness framework, \citet{kilbertus2017avoiding} assumes that a set of ``resolving variables'' is given, which are influenced by a sensitive feature in a way that it considered ``non-discriminatory''; but the authors do not provide guidance on how to choose them.
+As another prominent example, in a causal fairness framework, \citet{kilbertus2017avoiding} assume that a set of ``resolving variables'' is given, which are influenced by a sensitive feature in a way that it considered ``non-discriminatory''; but the authors do not provide guidance on how to choose them.
 We believe that the lessons from insurance about causality and control (Section~\ref{sec:causalitycontrol}), and more broadly on responsibility in general, can on the one hand guide the selection of such features.
-On the other hand, we have seen that causality, control and responsibility are highly sensitive to social context (Section~\ref{sec:contingencies}).
-This highlights the normative element in making such a distinction (responsibilizing or not), which can be problematic.
-All in all, we take this to favour solidarity in contrast to actuarial fairness.
-For machine learning practice, we suggest paying close attention to and reflecting more about the implicit stories about causality, control and responsibility that are about to be implemented when choosing a certain fairness measure and set of groups.
-In this reflection, we suggest that context-specific reasoning about performativity is key (see Section~\ref{sec:performativity}).
+On the other hand, we have seen that causal and control-based dimensions of responsibility are highly sensitive to social context (Section~\ref{sec:contingencies}).
+This highlights the normative element in making such a distinction (responsibilizing or not), which can be problematic and must be recognized as such.
+The choice can be side stepped by favoring solidarity over actuarial fairness.